dpc10ster/onlinebookk21778/README.md

 # Reason

-Due to code updates, bug fixes, and new features and improved code organization, some of the online code in this repository may not run.
-It is more efficient for me to fix everything in the `RJafroc` repository that try to fix both `RJafroc` and the Online Appendix.
+Due to `RJafroc` code updates, bug fixes, new features and improved code organization, etc., some of the code in this repository may not run with the latest version of `RJafroc`.
+It is more efficient for me to fix everything in one repository, namely `RJafroc`, than try to fix both `RJafroc` and the Online Appendix repositories.